software-students-fall2024/software-engineering-fall-2024-2-web-app-web-app-exercise/README.md

 # Web Application Exercise

-A little exercise to build a web application following an agile development process.
-See the [instructions](instructions.md) for more detail.

 ## Product vision statement

 A mobile-friendly web application that helps users manage their budget by tracking, searching, and organizing their spending through transaction records and balance views.